dragon.data.zarr.Store

 local_managers

-Returns all local manager ids of all managers that are local to this node.
+Returns manager ids of all managers that are local to this node.

 main_manager